Unique hotel rooms in Finland – from Nordic design to Moomins

 Stay in a theme room

-The boutique hotel Haawe, at the heart of Rovaniemi, has found inspiration for its unique rooms in the changing seasons and natural phenomena of Lapland.
-Fan of Moomins?
-You’ll be thrilled to discover that both Naantali Spa and Ruissalo Spa located in the Coast & Archipelago region, have theme rooms built around these famous, Finnish characters.
-For truly one-of-a-kind themes, head to any of the Original by Sokos Hotels that provide themed rooms, like the jazz-themed room in Pori, the Baltic Sea room in Vaasa, or the Finnish summer-night-inspired rooms in Oulu.
+Boutique hotel Haawe, in the heart of Rovaniemi, draws inspiration from Lapland's changing seasons and natural phenomena.
+Moomin enthusiasts will be delighted to discover that both Naantali Spa and Ruissalo Spa, located in the Coast and Archipelago region, feature rooms themed around these beloved Finnish characters.
+For truly unique themes, visit any of the Original by Sokos Hotels, which offer themed accommodations like the jazz-inspired room in Pori, the Baltic Sea room in Vaasa, or the Finnish summer-night rooms in Oulu.

 A Northern Lights inspired room at Hotel Haawe.